bferguson92/android-testing-codelab2019/README.md

 This folder contains the source code for the Android testing codelab.
 It gives an introduction into testing on Android, including unit tests and UI tests. https://codelabs.developers.google.com/codelabs/android-testing/

+what testing framework you used and why?

+Some of the testing frameworks used were Robolectric which allows the running of  instrumentation test on the JVM instead of a real or virtual device.
+The androidx test libraries which try to connect local testing and instrumentation testing, which includes the JUnit as the test runner.
+Also there is Espress  testing framework for integration test.

+What type of tests were performed(unit, functional or Ui)?

+There is the Unit test which are test on run on a single class or method and when it fails you should know know where it failed from the test, it is run on the JVM and does not need to use a device or emulator.
+There also Integration testing which test several classes and the interaction between them and this does need a device or emulator to run.
+Last there are End-to-End test which test large portions of the app by testing combinations of features you implemented they are longer and also require a emulator or device.

 ### License